mmikowski/hi_score/README.md

 ---
 ## Quick start
-First set up a [development environment](#development-platform).
+Download the latest [latest virual appliance][_39] to try `hi_score` with the minimum of time and hassle.
+If you need more help with installing a VM or wish to consider other options, please consult the [Development platform](#development-platform) section.

+![virual_appliance][_0E]

 Open a terminal and enter the following lines.
 Wait for each to complete before proceeding to the next.
 The build process prompts the user to review TODO notes.
 Just press `return` to accept them.

 ```bash
   git clone git@github.com:mmikowski/hi_score.git